Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsection{System Architecture}

-The impedance hardware acquisition system is designed around the AD5933, which integrates a high-precision direct digital synthesizer (DDS) capable of generating sine wave signals within a frequency range of 1 kHz to 100 kHz.
-Additionally, the AD5933 incorporates a 12-bit analog-to-digital converter (ADC) for high-resolution analog signal acquisition.
-Most importantly, it includes a digital signal processor (DSP) that allows for accurate measurement of both the amplitude and phase of the sine wave signal.
+The impedance acquisition system is implemented using the AD5933, which features an integrated DDS for generating sinusoidal signals from 1 kHz to 100 kHz, along with a 12-bit ADC and an on-chip DSP for precise amplitude and phase measurement.

-The overall architecture of the EIT system is shown in Fig.\ref{fig-1}(a), and the physical prototype in Fig.\ref{fig-1}(b), with all circuit modules labeled.
-The system consists of five AD5933 units, a control module, a power supply module, a Bluetooth transmission module, a voltage amplification module, an I-V conversion module, five voltage measurement modules, an I2C bus control module, an external clock module, and multiple multiplexer modules.
-During the impedance acquisition process, the STM32 first controls the first AD5933 via the I2C bus to generate a sine voltage signal, which is then amplified into a sine voltage excitation by the voltage amplification module.
-The output of the voltage amplification module and the current input of the I-V conversion circuit are connected to two electrodes for voltage excitation through two multiplexer modules.
-Meanwhile, the AD5933 selects either the output terminal connected to the boundary voltage measurement or the output terminal of the I-V conversion circuit to acquire either the boundary voltage data or the current data generated by the sine voltage excitation passing through the object under test.
-The STM32 controls the selection of different pins on the multiplexer chip, enabling a complete scan of the object under test.
-The AD5933 transmits the processed voltage and current data to the STM32 via the I2C bus.
-Finally, the STM32 sends the calculated impedance data to the computer software for image reconstruction via a serial bus or Bluetooth.
+The photograph of the system prototype with the labeled circuit modules is shown in Fig.\ref{fig-1}(c).
+The system is composed of an STM32 development board, a power management module, a Bluetooth communication module, a voltage excitation module, a buffering module, a data acquisition module, an I2C multiplexing module, an external clock module, and a signal multiplexing module.

+During impedance acquisition, the STM32 controls the first AD5933 through the I2C interface to generate a sinusoidal voltage signal, which is subsequently converted into an excitation voltage by the voltage excitation module.
+Through multiplexers, the output of the voltage excitation circuit and the input of the current measurement circuit are connected to a selected electrode pair to apply voltage excitation.
+At the same time, the AD5933 selects between the voltage measurement and current measurement paths to acquire either the boundary voltage or the excitation current passing through the object under test.
+By controlling the multiplexer channel selection, the STM32 performs a complete scan of the object under test.
+The AD5933 transfers the processed voltage and current data to the STM32 over the I²C interface, after which the STM32 transmits the computed impedance data to a host computer via Bluetooth for image reconstruction.